 Oilers find few fans willing to fill Astrodome this season

-``They're still our home team,'' she insists. ``I'm still an Oilers fan, always have been.
-That's just me, even though I know they're leaving.''
+``They’re still our home team,″ Mrs. Lipinski insisted. ``I’m still an Oilers fan, always have been.
+That’s just me, even though I know they’re leaving.″

-From sports call-in radio shows to the Internet, there are jokes being made about people like Lipinski.
+From sports call-in radio shows to the Internet, there are jokes being made about people like Mrs. Lipinski.
 Obviously she got a free ticket, some might snicker.
-Others may speculate on the state of her sanity.
+Others might speculate on the state of her sanity.

-After all, why in the world would anyone subject themselves to watch a team as up-and-down as the Oilers?
+After all, why in the world would anyone subject themselves to watch the lame-duck Oilers?
 Why would you put your heart on the line for a love that is about to leave you for Nashville?

-Lipinski laughs at the speculation.
-Without reservation, she admits that she had a (gasp!) good time at the Oilers last home game on Sunday, despite the disappointing 21-13 loss to Cincinnati Bengals.
+Mrs. Lipinski laughs at the speculation.
+Without reservation, she admits that she had a good time on Sunday despite the disappointing 21-13 loss to Cincinnati Bengals.

 Not only did she enjoy herself, but she would even go again.